systemd-cron/systemd-cron/README.md

-Using [`contrib/sendmail-ala-vixie`][14] and the right `CRON_MAIL_*=` configuration, the e-mail format and firing conditions can be matched to vixie cron precisely.
+Using [`contrib/sendmail-ala-vixie`][14] and the right `CRON_MAIL_*=` configuration, the e-mail format and firing conditions can be matched to Vixie Cron precisely.

 A complete list of all packages can be browsed at [Repology][13].